Kind of like an area code for your computer.

-Well, to be blunt, it’s something you probably never need to know about.
-Sure, you may have to enter one into a router configuration, but it’s typically something you’ll be given without needing to know exactly what it means.
+Well, to be blunt, it’s something you probably don’t need to know about.
+You may have to enter one into a router configuration, but it’s typically something you’ll be given without needing to know exactly what it means.

 You want to know anyway, don’t you?
 Fair enough.

 A subnet mask is just a nifty way to define sub-networks.
 Besides being completely unhelpful, that definition actually opens up a slightly larger can of worms.

 Become a Patron of Ask Leo! and go ad-free!

 I’m going to use phone numbers as an analogy.
 It’s an imperfect comparison, but I think it’ll help make the point.